malloch/libmapper/doc/expression_syntax.md

 Accessing Variable Timetags
 ===========================

 The precise time at which a variable is updated is always tracked by libmapper and communicated over connections with the data value.
-In the background this information can be used for discarding out-of-order packets, jitter mitigation but it may also be useful in your expressions.
+In the background this information can be used for discarding out-of-order packets and jitter mitigation but it may also be useful in your expressions.

 Currently variable timetags can be accessed using the syntax `<variable_name>.tt` – for example the time associated with the current sample `x` is `x.tt`, and the timetag associated with the last update of a hypothetical user-defined variable `foo` would be `foo.tt`.
 This syntax can be used anywhere in your expressions: